falcosecurity/falco/brand/README.md

 Falco is capable of [consuming the Kubernetes audit logs](https://kubernetes.io/docs/tasks/debug-application-cluster/falco/#use-falco-to-collect-audit-events).
 By adding Kubernetes application context, and Kubernetes audit logs teams can understand who did what.

+### Writing about Falco

+##### Yes

+Notice the capitalization of the following terms.

+ - The Falco Project
+ - Falco

+##### No

+ - falco
+ - the falco project
+ - the Falco project

+### Encouraged Phrasing

+Below are phrases that the project has reviewed, and found to be effective ways of messaging Falco's value add.
+Even when processes are in place for vulnerability scanning and implementing pod security and network policies, not every risk will be addressed.
+You still need mechanisms to confirm these security barriers are effective, help configure them, and provide with a last line of defense when they fail.

+##### Falco as a factory

+This term refers to the concept that Falco is a stateless processing engine.
+A large amount of data comes into the engine, but meticulously crafted security alerts come out.

+##### The engine that powers...

+Falco ultimately is a security engine.
+It reasons about signals coming from a system at runtime, and can alert if an anomaly is detected.

+##### Anomaly detection

+This refers to an event that occurs with something unusual, concerning, or odd occurs.
+We can associate anomalies with unwanted behavior, and alert in their presence.

+##### Detection tooling

+Falco does not prevent unwanted behavior.
+Falco however alerts when unusual behavior occurs.
+This is commonly referred to as **detection** or **forensics**.

 ---